-Article No. Clause Requirement Assessment Compliance Category radioactive waste from past activities, that has not been characterized in accordance with current standards, the Power documentation: characterized in accordance with current standards, the characterization should be determined through - BP-PROC-00878, "Radioactive Waste Management", a) inspection and measurement; and - BP-PROC-00714, "Low Level Radioactive Waste Minimization" b) review of available information. - FORM-11803, "Waste Minimization Plan" or Note: The radiological characteristics of the radioactive waste can change with time due to decay and/or the ingrowth of progeny.
-In addition, the radionuclides and other properties of concern can change depending on the selected waste management option.
-BP-PROC-00107, "OPG Waste Acceptance Criteria for Radioactive Waste" Bruce Power complies with the requirements of the WWMF.
+Article No. Clause Requirement Assessment Compliance Category accordance with current standards, the - BP-PROC-00878, "Radioactive Waste Management", a) inspection and measurement; and - BP-PROC-00714, "Low Level Radioactive Waste Minimization", b) review of available information. - FORM-11803, "Waste Minimization Plan" or Note: The radiological characteristics of the radioactive waste can change with time due to decay and/or the ingrowth of progeny.
+In addition, the radionuclides and other properties of concern can change depending on the selected waste management option. - BP-PROC-00107, "OPG Waste Acceptance Criteria for Radioactive Waste" Bruce Power complies with the requirements of the WWMF.
 The responsibility for ensuring "radioactive waste that has been in storage, including radioactive waste from past activities that has not been characterized in accordance with current standards" resides with WWMF and NWMO.
 Therefore, Bruce Power is compliant with their aspects of these requirements.
 8.1 During packaging of the radioactive waste, the creation of voids that reduce the mechanical stability of the radioactive waste package shall be avoided to the extent practical.
-BP-RPP-00013 - Radioactive Shipments states: "4.5 Packaging Radioactive Material for Shipment С -Follow any special instructions required for packing. -Contact the Transport Coordinator for fissile material packaging and transportation requirements. -Special instructions required for some packages may be specified on the RSP, SRSP or package design approval certificate provided by Transportation Coordinator. -Ensure material inside package is secure to prevent shifting during transport.
-Consult with Transport Coordinator or Class 7 Shipper or acceptable methods to secure load."
-SEC-RPR-00010 R000 - Type A and Less Packages - Receiving,
+"4.5 Packaging Radioactive Material for Shipment -Follow any special instructions required for packingContact the Transport Coordinator for fissile material packaging and transportation requirementsSpecial instructions required for some packages may be specified on the RSP, SRSP or package design approval certificate provided by Transportation CoordinatorEnsure material inside package is secure to prevent shifting during transport.
+Consult with Transport Coordinator or С